 About Me

-“The Seat of Loss” is a reference to some X-Men comics I liked.
-At one point, Earth’s mutants terraformed Mars and renamed it “Arakko.”
-The mutant governing body on that planet was called the “Great Ring of Arakko,” which consists of twelve seats that are each kind of like a cabinet position in the executive branch of the U.S. government.
-Three of the seats are tasked with leading Arakko in times of peace, and another three are tasked with leading Arakko in times of war.
-There’s the Seat of Victory, which leads when the war is going well, the Seat of Stalemate, and the Seat of Loss.
-Whoever occupies the Seat of Loss spends all their time planning for situations that others find too awful to contemplate, hoping their expertise will never be needed.
+The name “The Seat of Loss” is a reference to some X-Men comics I like.
+It’s from a story where Earth’s mutants terraform Mars and lay claim to it, renaming it “Arakko.”
+The mutant governing body they set up there is called “The Great Ring of Arakko,” and it consists of twelve seats that each function kind of like a cabinet position in the U.S. executive branch, except that there’s not necessarily one supreme executive position that rules over all the others.
+Which seat rules Arakko depends on what’s going on with Arakko more broadly.
+Three of the seats are tasked with leading Arakko in times of peace, for example, and three are tasked with leading in times of war.
+There’s the Seat of Victory, which leads when a war is going well, the Seat of Stalemate, and the Seat of Loss.

 I chose the name because it reflects something about my perspective, but also because I think it’s kind of my duty as a musician to name things after comic books.
 This is a proud and storied tradition that goes all the way back to Elvis Presley’s fixation on Captain Marvel Junior, Black Sabbath’s “Iron Man,” the image of Galactus on the cover of Can’s Monster Movie, and MF Doom’s Doctor Doom mask.